 Can Melatonin Help With Sleep Apnea?

 A clinical trial on the effect of melatonin on patients with obstructive sleep apnea and insomnia found that a ten-milligram dose of melatonin can “improve sleep latency, reduce mid-night wakeups, and enhance subjective sleep quality, insomnia, and sleep efficiency.”
-This emphasizes the importance of considering melatonin to help overcome sleep apnea.
-It represents a valuable tool in potentially improving sleep quality and overall well-being.
+This emphasizes the importance of considering melatonin to help people with sleep apnea as a tool that could potentially improving sleep quality and overall well-being.
+It’s also important to think about why melatonin is “insufficient” in people with sleep apnea in the first place.
+Supplementing melatonin is one option but also considering other ways to accomplish the same outcome naturally that don’t mean increasing melatonin blood levels exceedingly higher than what they’d normally be.

 In another review on the neuroprotective effect of melatonin on sleep disorders associated with Parkinson’s disease, research found that melatonin could be a promising neuroprotector to improve sleep disorders, particularly for patients with Parkinson’s disease.

 Conversely, some sources claim that melatonin and sleep apnea don’t mix and that you should avoid taking it as it can worsen your symptoms.
-As OSA is caused by relaxed airway muscles, melatonin could actually complicate sleep apnea because it also further relaxes your body.
-It could possibly help you stay asleep, but your sleep apnea won’t go away.
+As OSA is caused by relaxed airway muscles or hypotonia, melatonin could actually complicate sleep apnea because it also further relaxes your body.
+It could possibly help you stay asleep, but your sleep apnea won’t go away and could worsen, which could be catastrophic.

 The Best Vitamins for Sleep Apnea